kodou/kodou-docs/_docs/index.md

 * You are a software architect and there is an idea you've wanted to explore for a while.
 The fastest way to do so is usin kodou.io to leverage existing code that matches your expectations.
 You can put together most of the code components and begin testing them out without having to first lay down software tooling.
-* There is a series of functions and libraries you want to use together but they require deep dependency handling to combine them. kodou.io allows you to use any combination of code bases since they are all kept independent.
+* There is a series of functions and libraries you want to use together but they require deep dependency handling to combine into an application. kodou.io functions and Environments allows you to use any combination of code bases or libraries since they are all kept independent.

 kodou.io uses HTTPS protocols `POST` with Json or Protocol Buffers payloads for requests.
 Responses are returned in the same formats.